 The Science Of Sleep: Rest Strategies For High-Stress Environments

 Visualization involves mentally picturing a peaceful and calming scene to help relax your mind and body.
 Close your eyes and imagine yourself in a serene setting, such as a beach, forest, or mountaintop.
 Visualize the sights, sounds, and sensations of this peaceful place, allowing yourself to fully immerse in the experience.
 Visualization can help distract your mind from stressful thoughts and promote a sense of tranquility that is conducive to sleep.

-See also Preparing For Winter: Cold Weather Survival Tips
+See also Advanced Prepping: Preparing For Space Weather And Solar Storms

+The Science Of Sleep: Rest Strategies For High-Stress Environments